dpedu/pyircbot/docs/module_guide/_module_guide.rst

 system of "hooks", which can be defined using decorators or programmatically.
 Note: in this case, "commands" refers to IRC protocol commands such as PRIVMSG, KICK, JOIN, etc. Pyircbot also provides some meta-events that are accessed in the same way.
-The complete list of supported commands can be seen in the source of :py:meth:`pyircbot.irccore.IRCCore.initHooks`.
+The complete list of supported hooks can be seen in the source of :py:meth:`pyircbot.irccore.IRCCore.initHooks`.

 The easiest method is to use the ``hook`` decorator on any function your want